peteroupc/peteroupc.github.io/exporand.md

 <a id=Introduction></a>
 ## Introduction

-This page introduces an implementation of partially-sampled exponential random numbers.
-Called e-rands in this document, they represent incomplete numbers whose contents are determined only when necessary, making them have potentially arbitrary precision.
+This page introduces an implementation of _partially-sampled_ exponential random numbers.
+Called _e-rands_ in this document, they represent incomplete numbers whose contents are determined only when necessary, making them have potentially arbitrary precision.

 Moreover, this document includes methods that operate on e-rands in a way that uses only uniform random bits, and without relying on floating-point arithmetic (except for conversion purposes in the example method `exprand`).
 Also, the methods support e-rands with an arbitrary rate parameter (&lambda;) greater than 0.

 There are papers that discuss generating exponential random numbers using random bits (Flajolet and Saheb 1982)<sup>[**(1)**](#Note1)</sup>, (Karney 2014)<sup>[**(2)**](#Note2)</sup>, (Devroye and Gravel 2018)<sup>[**(3)**](#Note3)</sup>, (Thomas and Luk 2008)<sup>[**(4)**](#Note4)</sup>, but none I am aware of deal with generating partially-sampled exponential random numbers using an arbitrary rate, not just 1.

+<a id=About_the_Exponential_Distribution></a>
+## About the Exponential Distribution

+The _exponential distribution_ takes a parameter &lambda;.
+Informally speaking, a random number that follows an exponential distribution is the number of units of time between one event and the next, and &lambda; is the expected average number of events per unit of time.
+Usually, &lambda; is equal to 1.

+An exponential random number is commonly generated as follows: `-ln(1 - RNDU01())`, where `RNDU01()` is a uniform random number in the interval [**0, 1).
+(This particular formula is not robust, though, for reasons that are outside the scope of this document, but see (Pedersen 2018)<sup>[(9)**](#Note9)</sup>.)
+This page presents an alternative way to sample exponential random numbers.

 <a id=Code></a>
 ## Code